“Difficult” Clinician-Patient Relationships

 E: Extend the system.
 Resources outside the practice can help to heal a problematic relationship.

-By the end of the “Difficult” Clinician-Patient Relationships (DCPR) faculty development course, learners will:
+By the end of the “Difficult” Clinician-Patient Relationships (DCPR) train-the-trainer faculty course, learners will:

 - Gain background knowledge and facilitation skills required to conduct the “Difficult” Clinician-Patient Relationships (DCPR) workshop at their institution;